ciromattia/kcc/README.md

 * Layout of panels in Panel View mode is now automatically adjusted to content
 * Support for Virtual Panel View was removed
 * Margin color fill is now autodetected
+* Added support of 7z/CB7 files
 * Profiles for Kindle Keyboard, Touch and Non-Touch are now merged
-* Windows release is now bundled with UnRAR
+* Windows release is now bundled with UnRAR and 7za
 * Small GUI tweaks

 ## KNOWN ISSUES